 What types of treatment options are available for lupus?

 Treatment includes medications like corticosteroids and antimalarials.
-Lifestyle changes, such as diet adjustments and stress management, are also important.
+Lifestyle changes, such as diet adjustments and stress management, are also significant.

-How can I cope with daily challenges of living with lupus?
+How can I cope with the daily challenges of living with lupus?

-Stay informed about your condition.
-Talk openly with your healthcare providers.
-Join support groups and practice self-care through exercise and relaxation.
+Stay informed about your condition, talk openly with your healthcare providers, participate in support groups, and exercise to calm down.

 What are some common misconceptions about lupus?

-Some people think lupus only affects certain populations or is not serious.
+Some people think lupus only affects specific populations or is not serious.
 But lupus can affect anyone, and its severity varies.

 What should pregnant women with lupus consider?